nikumar1206/Interstellar---VS-Code-Theme/README.md

 ## Welcome to the Interstellar Theme

 - Simple theme designed for dark mode.
-- Takes inspiration from Monokai and One Dark.
+- Takes inspiration from Jetbrains Fleet and Monokai.
 - Designed specifically for JavaScript and TypeScript in mind!

 ## Screenshots